telestoworld/builder/smart-items.md

 ```

 That file is then uploaded along with all the other scene assets to a Catalyst peer when the scene is deployed.
-If you create a scene with the CLI using `dcl init` and then create a `src/item.ts` file with a smart item in that scene, you can compile it by running `dcl pack` and that will generate an `item.zip` file with all the assets required to distribute that smart item, including the `.js` file in AMD format.
+If you create a scene with the CLI using `tw init` and then create a `src/item.ts` file with a smart item in that scene, you can compile it by running `tw pack` and that will generate an `item.zip` file with all the assets required to distribute that smart item, including the `.js` file in AMD format.

 ## Importing

 In order to import the smart item script in runtime we need to fetch it from the content server and the load it using an AMD loader.
-We inject this [tiny AMD loader](https://github.com/decentraland/builder/blob/master/src/ecsScene/amd-loader.js.raw) at the begining of the scene file when we deploy it, and then this [remote loader](https://github.com/decentraland/builder/blob/master/src/ecsScene/remote-loader.js.raw) to do the fetching + loading of the module (on next section there's a full example that shows how to use this helper).
+We inject this [tiny AMD loader](https://github.com/telestoworld/builder/blob/master/src/ecsScene/amd-loader.js.raw) at the begining of the scene file when we deploy it, and then this [remote loader](https://github.com/telestoworld/builder/blob/master/src/ecsScene/remote-loader.js.raw) to do the fetching + loading of the module (on next section there's a full example that shows how to use this helper).

 ## Running